QuickTry/QuickTry-Server/README.md

 $ ./run.sh
 ```
 Note that if you are running on linux, you may need administrative access to
-access the docker socket in the quicktry library.
+access the docker socket in the sandbox.
 Verify that the script is
 acceptable to run as root, and prefix the above command with `sudo`.

 Alternatively, if you prefer to run things by hand, make sure that the